Peach Cobbler Cheesecake Recipe (Summer Dessert Fusion)

 Tips for Making Peach Cheesecake with Cobbler Topping

-• Use room temperature ingredients.
-Let your cream cheese, sour cream, and eggs warm on the counter at least 30 minutes before starting this peach cheesecake recipe.
+- Use room temperature ingredients.ย Let your cream cheese, sour cream, and eggs warm on the counter at least 30 minutes before starting this peach cheesecake recipe.ย

-• Don’t overmix!
-If you incorporate too much air into the batter, your peach cheesecake will rise too quickly and then fall, resulting in cracks.
+You’ll get a much smoother batter this way! - Don’t overmix!ย If you incorporate too much air into the batter, your peach cheesecake will rise too quickly and then fall, resulting in cracks, and you don’t want that in this tender peach dessert!ย

-• Use a water bath.
-Wrap the bottom and sides of your springform pan with aluminum foil, then set it inside a large roasting pan.
+- Use a water bath.ย Wrap the bottom and sides of your springform pan with aluminum foil, then set it inside a large roasting pan.ย

-Pour the batter into the springform, then fill the outer pan with enough hot water to reach halfway up the side of the springform.
+Pour the batter into the springform, then fill the outer pan with enough hot water to reach halfway up the side of the springform.ย

-• Cool properly.
-Once the cake is baked, turn the oven off and crack the door, holding it open with the handle of a wooden spoon.
+This process, called a bain-marie, will keep the peach cobbler cheesecake from cracking while it bakes. - Cool properly.ย Once the cake is baked, turn the oven off and crack the door, holding it open with the handle of a wooden spoon.ย

-Let it sit this way for about an hour.
+Let it sit this way for about an hour.ย

 Then, remove your peach cobbler cheesecake and let it come to room temperature before placing it in the refrigerator to set.